 Inspire Support Scheme

 For students from low-income backgrounds and living in areas where participation in higher education is low, there will also be the opportunity to receive an additional £350 of credits, bringing the total to £500 each year.
-This will be based on your personal circumstances and will be assessed at the point of registering as a student here in September.
+This additional amount is only available to undergraduate students paying home tuition fees; it will be based on your personal circumstances and will be assessed at the point of registering as a student here in September.
 You will be reassessed at registration each year to determine the level of award for that academic year.

 Care Leavers' Bursary

-Care leavers from the UK who are studying an undergraduate degree will be eligible for an annual bursary of £1,000 from September.
-This will be paid in two instalments of £500, the first in November and the second in April.
+Care leavers from the UK who are studying an undergraduate degree will be eligible for an annual bursary of £1,100.
+This will be paid in two instalments of £550, the first in November and the second in April.
 To find out more, including full eligibility, please contact our Course Enquiries team on 0161 295 4545, or email email@example.com.

 Student Carer Bursary

-Student carers from the UK who are studying an undergraduate degree and able to prove that they have caring responsibilities for a family member or friend with a disability/long term illness will be eligible to apply for an annual bursary of £500 from September.
-If successful, you will receive £500 for each year of your undergraduate degree - for a maximum of three years, though it will not be paid for a repeated year of study.
+Student carers from the UK who are studying an undergraduate degree and able to prove that they have caring responsibilities for a family member or friend with a disability/long term illness will be eligible to apply for an annual bursary of £550.
 For more information, including full eligibility, please contact our team by calling 0161 295 0023 (option 1, option 3) or email email@example.com.